DevTrainings/GitTraining/20-Rebase/readme.md

 Rebasing branch
 ---------------

 Rebasing is a cool way of integrating changes from one branch into another.
-Clone repository for testing:

-	$ git clone git@github.com:DevTrainings/test_rebase.git
-	$ cd test_rebase

 Let's check how it looks: